sbweaver/100-days-of-code/log.md

 **Thoughts**: Playing with all of the fun stuff - colors, transitions, grid - - need to play with type more

 **Link(s) to work**: getting close to posting

+### Day 52: March 9, 2018

+**Today's Progress**: Been working some the last few days but I've been sick too and it was a very important someone's birthday which takes precidence.

+**Thoughts**: Still making progress.
+I'm enjoying the little interactions with people on Twitter.
+I know that I'm not doing this challenge perfectly but with other obligations, I'm doing it to the best of my ability.
+I'm not going to beat up on myself about it because that does not support the goal of getting better at coding and being accountable in a positive way.

+**Link(s) to work**: no